 I try to be involved as much as I can as a volunteer at local meets.
 I have recently been learning to expedite, and run the Next Lifter software on the computer, and I think it’s a lot of fun!
 I eventually want to become a judge so I can help even more at meets, but that can be hard with how much time school takes out of my day—soon though!

+What are your biggest squat, bench press, deadlift and total numbers?
+And how do your best training numbers compare to your best competition numbers?
 My biggest squat is 315 in the gym and 314 in competition, but I am hoping for a 10lb or more PR at Worlds this summer.
 My bench PR is 165 in both the gym and competition.
 My best deadlift has been 347 in competition, and due to my hand injury I have not tested my max on deadlift in the gym in over a year.

 What advice would you give a new lifter just starting out?